tangible-idea/DataScrapingTemplate/README.md

 What data you can scrap?
 ------------
 Any website scraping codes can be added to this project for researching purpose(or similar).
-Currently, this project supports below sites.
+Currently, this project supports following sites.
 For further information, please refer to comments in python scripts.
 * imdb.com
 Dependency : BeautifulSoup4, lxml, ParsePy
 * kobis.or.kr